Where to stay in London: best areas and neighborhoods

 Staying here makes getting around very easy.
 Victoria Station is served by the Victoria, Circle, and District metro lines.

-Average prices in the neighborhood range from about €88.00 for low-cost accommodation to €500.00 for more expensive options - compare the best accommodation on booking.
+Average prices in the neighborhood start from about £150,00 - compare the best accommodation on booking.

 Recommended accommodation